-- Computer and Animation Tax Credit: If you make computer animation or special effects, you can qualify for an 18% tax credit for eligible labour expenses.
-These expenses include paying employees and hiring freelancers.
+- Computer and Animation Tax Credit: If you make computer animation or special effects, you can qualify for an 18% tax credit for eligible labour expenses, including paying employees and hiring freelancers.

-- Ontario Film and Television Tax Credit: With this credit, you can claim 40% of labour expenses up to $240,000 and 35% of expenses over that amount.
-You can also earn a 10% bonus credit if you shoot outside the Toronto Greater Area.
+- Ontario Film and Television Tax Credit: With this credit, you can claim 40% of labour expenses up to $240,000 and 35% of expenses over that amount, plus a 10% bonus credit if you shoot outside the Toronto Greater Area.